Bobarinn/Portfolio-Koladev/README.md

 - **Project Showcase**: Categorized display of projects with filtering by type
 - **Skills Section**: Visual representation of technical skills and proficiencies
 - **Contact Form**: Integrated contact form with validation
+- **Chat Assistant**: AI-powered chat assistant to answer questions about your work and process
 - **Performance Optimized**: Fast loading and rendering

 ## Tech Stack